 - Effective communication with in-house and outside client partners

 This is a FT position, based in downtown Manhattan.
-We offer competitive salaries and benefits package that’s highly generous and competitive with much larger companies (We believe in taking care of our team.).
+We offer a generous benefits package that’s competitive with larger companies (We believe in taking care of our team.)
 We work long hours, but we also rest.
 (Our whole company closes for 2 weeks in the summer and the week between Christmas and the New Year, so we can recharge).
 We’re committed to 50/50 gender balance, and diversity of all kinds — in our media properties, among our investors and on our team: women, minorities and anyone with an unconventional background are strongly encouraged to apply.
 Also, we only hire extremely nice people.